-When the spouses have signed a separation agreement that has resolved all issues such as custody, access, support and property division, and they now both want to be divorced, then one of the spouses can commence a petition for divorce that consists of a request for a divorce only.
+When the spouses have signed a separation agreement that has resolved all issues such as custody, access, support and property division, and they now both want to be divorced, then one of the spouses can commence an application for divorce that consists of a request for a divorce only.
 One spouse has it served on the other spouse.
-If the other spouse agrees to a divorce, then he or she may choose not to contest the petition for divorce.
+If the other spouse agrees to a divorce, then he or she may choose not to contest the application for divorce.
 That is why it is called an uncontested divorce.

-An uncontested divorce usually takes between eight to 16 weeks.
-A petition for divorce that is contested usually takes much longer.
+An uncontested divorce usually takes between 8 to 16 weeks.
+An application for divorce that is contested usually takes much longer.
 There are many factors that affect the length of time it takes to get divorced.
 Unless the reason for the divorce is adultery or cruelty, the spouses must have lived separate and apart for at least one year.

 Yes.
 If a spouse or a child is in danger because the other spouse has a history of violence or has made threats of harm, a spouse may ask a judge for an immediate restraining order to protect the spouse and the children.

 Yes.
 Before any agreement is made, each spouse should obtain independent legal advise from a divorce lawyer who will advise the spouse on his or her family law rights and obligations.
 This is necessary in order to recommend terms of settlement that are fair, practical and enforceable.
 It may not seem necessary now, but it can prevent many problems from arising in the future and reduce further cost and grief.
 Each spouse’s own divorce lawyer will protect that spouse’s own legal interests, inform that spouse of issues that he or she may not have considered and ensure that any agreement that is signed is fair, practical and enforceable.